 Lenders of online loans in South Africa must comply with the rules and regulations set in place by the National Credit Act.
 The National Credit Act in South Africa was founded to provide support to consumers and is there to support you.
 All lenders in South Africa must be licensed by the National Credit Regulator to lend money legally.
 The rules in place are there for customer protection and this means that you have rights you may not be aware of when applying for loans.

 Every South African adult has the right to apply for loans in South Africa.
-A lender may choose to deny you a line of credit for reasonable business reasons but cannot unfairly discriminate against you based on race, religion, marital status, social origin, gender, sexual orientation, age, disability, culture, language etc. If you are refused a loan, you are entitled to ask the lender for why, which they need to provide in writing.
+A lender, such as Mpowa or Lime24 may choose to deny you a line of credit for reasonable business reasons but cannot unfairly discriminate against you based on race, religion, marital status, social origin, gender, sexual orientation, age, disability, culture, language etc. If you are refused a loan, you are entitled to ask the lender for why, which they need to provide in writing.

 Consumers are entitled to be given a quote and credit agreement in the language that he or she reads (within reason).
 The documents should also be in plain language and easy to understand.
 If you review your loan agreement and are unsure of the terms used, you can contact the lender for clarification.